avramovic/GeoFS-alerts/README.md

 # GeoFS-alerts
-GPWS/TCAS/whatever audio alerts for your airplane.
+GPWS and other audio alerts for your airplane.

 This Tampermonkey userscript provides support for GPWS/TCAS/whatever alerts for your airplane.